RetroReversing/retroReversing/pages/consoles/xbox360/Xbox360DevkitHardware.md

 But why would Microsoft buy so many of their competitors flagship product?
 Well to turn them into Xbox 360 development kits of course!

-The Powermac G5 was an ideal candidate for an early Xbox 360 development kit as it uses the same PowerPC chip destined for the Xbox 360, when fitted with the **ATI Radeon 9800 Pro** (128MB) graphics card it turned it from a Mac into a **Xbox 360 Alpha 1 XeDK**.
+The Powermac G5 was an ideal candidate for an early Xbox 360 development kit as it uses the same PowerPC chip destined for the Xbox 360, when fitted with the **ATI Radeon 9800 Pro** (ATI R300 [^10]) (128MB) graphics card it turned it from a Mac into a **Xbox 360 Alpha 1 XeDK**.

 These were used by only the earliest of 360 game developers and were used between October 2003 and some time in Autumn 2004 [^2].